taohui/lushan/README.md

 	2   interest_CF_trends  OPEN  0   190508 26175141 150824-050246 /mnt/lushan/hdb/12/hdict_20150711204737

 You can create your charts in html with the help of lushan.php.

+## How to set up a cluster?

+It's very easy to set up a cluster if you have mysql experience.
+First, you should devide your data into serveral groups, generally a multiple number of your hosts.
+Then consider how many replicas do you want to store, generally two in different IDCs.
+Deploy it and query according the same rule with memcached client.

+Although it's very simple, there is also a framework named transfer.py to help you.
+It helps you:

+1. Periodically check whether hdict files have been generated.
+2. Download it from hadoop, or upload it from local.
+There is a plugin which allows you to validate your data before release it.
+3. Rsync hdict files to each lushan replica server.
+After all have been sent, send mount notice to mount them synchronously.